 In total, a background improvement is projected for LEGEND-1000 yielding a background index of < 10−5 cts/(keV·kg·yr) and > 1028 yr discovery sensitivity, allowing for a discovery down to the mββ ~ 10 meV regime.

 The dominant backgrounds in the MAJORANA-DEMONSTRATOR are found far away from the detectors and can be reduced with a GERDA-style active LAr shield.
 Apart from 42K, the dominant backgrounds for GERDA are close to the detectors and can be reduced with MAJORANA ultra-clean materials and improved energy resolution.
 MAJORANA can produce extremely radiopure front-ends cables and electronics3, which is crucial for the suppression of radioactivity from the detectors instrumentation.
 GERDA has mastered the use of the LAr veto4, turning it into an incredibly powerful tool for background identification.
 Further, the use of underground-sourced LAr will reduce surface 42Ar backgrounds.
-Thus, the intended reduction in the background for LEGEND-200 will be accomplished by combining the clean materials and the improved LAr-veto.
+By transforming the LAr-veto to a full detector system and the use of ultra clean materials, LEGEND-200 is on track to achieve the intended background levels.

 Achieving a high sensitivity makes possible the discovery of the 0νββ decay.
 Other experimental constraints indicate that mββ could be larger than 10 meV.
 In the case mββ ~ 50 meV and with the virtual Majorana neutrinos being the mediators of this decay, then detection is possible with an experimental sensitivity of τ1⁄2 ~ 5·1026 years.
 With mββ in the 10 meV regime, a sensitivity of τ1⁄2~1028 years would be required .